apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 Meta Schedule provides several built-in exploration strategies to exhaustively or efficiently search for efficient schedules.
-Those strategies are mostly supported by re-execute either a function or a trace with a builtin interpreter in our system, and we call this process **replay**.
+Those strategies are mostly supported by re-execute either a function or a trace with a builtin interpreter in our system, and this process is called **replay**.

 #### Random search by replaying schedule functions